freya022/BotCommands-Website/docs/using-botcommands/extensions.md

     }
     ```

-??? example "[`awaitCatching`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/await-catching.html) - Awaits completion and returns a `Result` with the wrapped value/failure"
+??? example "[[awaitCatching]] — Awaits completion and returns a `Result` with the wrapped value/failure"

     ```kotlin
     fun onSlashBanInfo(event: GuildSlashEvent, user: User)